 Lowrie gives A's 3rd straight walk-off win, 3-2 over Angels

-Jed Lowrie hit his second home run of the game with two outs in the 11th inning and the A's beat the Los Angeles Angels 3-2 on Monday night for their third straight walk-off win.
-"It certainly never gets old," manager Bob Melvin said.
+Jed Lowrie hit his second home run of the game with two outs in the 11th inning and the Oakland Athletics beat the Los Angeles Angels 3-2 on Monday night for their third straight walk-off win.
+Lowrie got Oakland on the board with a solo shot in the fourth inning and ended it with a drive to right field off Deolis Guerra that sent the A's pouring out of the dugout in celebration again.

 Add your comments below